To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 When we purchased our home a few years back, we knew security cameras were a must.
 We wanted to have a way to monitor the porch to protect our packages from porch thieves since we’re frequent online shoppers.
 Fortunately, we’ve never had a break-in or a box taken from our doorstep since moving in.

 Having security cameras around the exterior of our home gives us peace of mind.
-And we even installed several indoors in areas we don’t use much so that we can keep an eye on those locations.
-The outdoor cameras are fun because now and then we’ll see a bunny or neighbor cat visiting our front door.
+We even installed several indoors in areas we don’t use much so that we can keep an eye on those locations.
+The outdoor cameras are fun because now and then, we’ll see a bunny or neighbor cat visiting our front door.

 Looking to install some cameras around your home too?
 Based on our personal experience, we’re here to help you choose the best places to put your security cameras as well as what type of features you should look for in a camera.